Creative-Geek/GimmeCV/README.md

 ## Controls (Toolbar)

-- PDF: Opens the print dialog and uses your browser’s “Save as PDF”.
+- **PDF**: Opens the print dialog and uses your browser's "Save as PDF".
+- **Generate URL**: Creates a shareable link with CV data compressed and embedded in the URL fragment.
-- Save / Load: Stores/loads your content and layout settings from browser storage.
+- **Save / Load**: Stores/loads your content and layout settings from browser storage.
-- Reset: Restores the default CV template and layout.
+- **Reset**: Restores the default CV template and layout.
-- Font size, line height, and margins: Use number + unit pickers with safe constraints.
+- **Font size, line height, and margins**: Use number + unit pickers with safe constraints.

 Notes on margins and PDF: